Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 **English** |
 <small>More translations are welcome!</small>

-_The application currently only supports Chinese language_
+_The application currently only supports the Chinese language._

 </div>